North Bennington, Vermont

 North Bennington is an incorporated village in the town of Bennington in Bennington County, Vermont, United States.
 The population was 1,716 at the 2020 census.

+History

 The North Bennington Historic District was added to the National Register of Historic Places in 1980.
 The district covers an area of 112 acre and includes 164 contributing buildings and two contributing sites.
 It is home to the Park-McCullough Historic House, a well-preserved, 35-room, Victorian country house.
 The H.C.
 White site, at the southern end of the village, was added to the Register in 2009.